What LPs Won’t Say Out Loud About Your Fund I Deck

 That might be:

-- a network that changes hiring or distribution speed
+• a network that materially changes hiring or distribution speed

-- pattern recognition from building, operating, or scaling in the exact market you fund
+• pattern recognition from building in the exact market you invest in

-Your value-add should feel like an unfair advantage, not a polite promise.
+Your value-add should feel like an unfair advantage.

-If it sounds like a LinkedIn bio, it is too weak.
+If it sounds like a LinkedIn bio, it’s too weak.

-Red Flag #5: You’re Asking for Institutional Trust Without Institutional Readiness
+Red Flag #5: You Want Institutional Trust Without Institutional Readiness

 This is the one nobody wants to hear.

-A lot of fund I decks are built for attention, not diligence.
+A lot of fund I materials are built for theater, not diligence.

-But the materials do not show the discipline LPs associate with a real manager.
+But the deck does not show the discipline LPs associate with a real manager.

-They want to see signs that you understand the business of running a fund, not just the excitement of investing from one.
+They want to see that you understand the business of running a fund — not just the excitement of investing from one.

-- operational maturity around reporting, process, and governance
+• operational maturity around reporting, governance, and process

 You do not need to pretend to be a billion-dollar platform.